masterned/Pig/README.md

 #### I see commits from another account "masterned," and a pull request.
 > That would be my personal account.
 I needed to work on the project while I was out of town, and I didn't have access to my school computer.

+#### Adding more methods to some of the models
+> In order to properly test the models, I needed to add a few accessors to view the inner state of the objects.
+This was also necessary in order to implement the abstract method in the AbstractPlayer class without the use of protected instance variables.